AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/universal-editor.md

 ---
-title: Universal Editor
+title: Editing In-Context
-description: Explore the Universal Editor and learn how it enables anyone to edit any aspect of your content in any implementation.
+description: Explore howe you can use the Universal Editor to edit any aspect of your content in-place and in-context in any implementation.
 hidefromtoc: yes
 index: no
 ---

-# Universal Editor {#universal-editor}
+# Editing In-Context {#editing-in-context}

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_edit_inline_universal_editor"
->title="Universal editor"
+>title="Editing In-Context"
 >abstract="See how your headless apps can instrument the Universal Editor to bring low-friction, in-context editing to the fingertips of your authors."

 >[!CONTEXTUALHELP]